nishanthjadav/GovTradeTracker/README.md

 - Aggregates congressional stock trade disclosures and displays them in a filterable feed
 - Browse trades by politician, party, chamber, ticker, or date range
 - View individual politician profiles with their full trade history and buy/sell breakdown
-- **Leaderboard** — ranks politicians by trading activity
+- **Leaderboard**: ranks politicians by trading activity
-- **Anomalies** — an ML model (Isolation Forest) scores each trade based on filing lateness, trade size, and clustering patterns.
-High-scoring trades are surfaced here as statistically unusual (not an accusation of wrongdoing)
+- **Anomalies**: an ML model (Isolation Forest) scores each trade based on filing lateness, trade size, and clustering patterns.
+High-scoring trades are surfaced here as statistically unusual
-- **Copy trading** — sign in with Google, pick politicians to follow, and the app will mirror their new trades into your connected Alpaca brokerage account
+- **Copy trading**: sign in with Google, pick politicians to follow, and the app will mirror their new trades into your connected Alpaca brokerage account
-- **My Portfolio** — tracks P&L on all copied trades using live prices from Alpaca
+- **My Portfolio**: tracks P&L on all copied trades using live prices from Alpaca

 ## Stack